alexmilowski/emr/map-only/README.md

 # Setup #

 If you don't have a cluster running, you'll need to start one (see main setup page).
+You also need a bucket for the code, input, and output.

+# Running the Example #

 ## Step 1 ##